• HOME

 Sunbathe near other tourists

 Indians go fully dressed to the beach.
 Especially the women.
-You see that they go for a swim with their clothes on, so some guys might become overexcited by seeing women in bikini.
+You see that they go for a swim with their clothes on, so some guys might become overexcited by seeing women in bikinis.

 If you go to the beach, make sure you look for other tourists.
-Some places the beach is divided, and there is a dedicated tourist part.
+In some places, the beach is divided, and there is a dedicated tourist part.
 Go there.

 Trust me.
-You don’t want some middle age local guy staring at you in your bikini while pulling up his package thinking that it is totally fine to use you as a live porn show.
+You don’t want some middle age local guy staring at you in your bikini while pulling up his package thinking that it is totally fine because you are a foreigner.
 So, if you notice local men getting a bit too intense, cover up or even pack up and walk away.

 A beach for women in Goa